All Episodes

 The government cited several media articles who didn't have clear sources about the potential leak.

-According to the filing, it said, quote, where the sourcing is less clear, courts are reluctant to draw the conclusion that the defendant leaps to hear that anonymous sources close to or familiar with an investigation must be the personnel conducting the investigation.
+According to the filing, it said, quote, where the sourcing is less clear, courts are reluctant to draw the conclusion that the defendant leaps to here, that anonymous sources close to or familiar with an investigation must be the personnel conducting the investigation.

-None of the news articles or the letter indicates that a government attorney or agent was the source of the information, and at least one explicitly states that the U.S. attorney's office and FBI representatives declines to comment.
+None of the news articles or the letter indicates that a government attorney or agent was the source of the information.

-Even information in the cited article source wasn't even the FBI that did this case.
+Even information in the cited article sourced.

-Generally to law enforcement cannot meaningfully be linked to the prosecution team here.
+Generally, to law enforcement cannot meaningfully be linked to the prosecution team here.

 Prosecutors also called out Diddy's defense team and accused them of trying to hijack the mogul's criminal case from them by asking a judge to force his anonymous accusers to release their identity.